17 differences between iPhones and Android smartphones

 17. Target group

-iPhones are aimed towards less technical users.
+iPhones are aimed at less technical users.
 This becomes apparent when you look at the level of customization and the interface of iPhones.
 The Apple smartphones are meant to work with maximum efficiency out of the box, with minimal configuration.
-The software just works, the camera takes amazing pictures without having to fiddle with the settings, the apps simply do exactly what they are meant to do.
-The iOS interface is perfect for people who don’t want to change much but want to have reliable and efficient functions on their phones.
+The software just works, the camera takes amazing pictures without having to fiddle with the settings, and the apps simply do exactly what they are meant to do.
+The iOS interface is perfect for people who don’t want to change much but want to have reliable and efficient phone functions.

 iPhones are perfect if you don't want to mess around with various settings